pcc.edu/programs/medical-imaging/

 Provides advanced clinical education experience in an affiliated hospital Magnetic Resonance Imaging Department under the supervision of a Registered MR Technologist and Radiologist.
 Includes application of equipment manipulation and operation, understanding and application of imaging parameters, MR safety, medicolegal and ethical protocols, record keeping and patient care.
 Requires clinical competencies, objectives, performance assessments and attendance.
 The student will learn the necessary skills required to function independently in the clinical area as a MR Technologist, and will develop and exhibit proper professional work ethic.
 Department permission is required.
 Prerequisite: MRI 272 or MRI 122.

 RAD 100.
 Introduction to Radiography.
-1 Credit.
+2 Credits.

 Introduces the healthcare team and various aspects of radiological sciences.
 Includes medical ethics, professional organizations, medicolegal considerations, communication, cultural diversity, basic radiation protection, fundamental technical components, radiological history, healthcare organizations, and medical specialties.
-Prerequisite: Department permission required.
+Prerequisites: Department permission required.

 RAD 101.
-Radiographic Positioning I. 3.5 Credits.
+Radiographic Positioning I. 3 Credits.

 RAD 102.
 Radiographic Positioning II.
-3.5 Credits.
+3 Credits.

 Covers basic positioning techniques used in radiography of the bony thorax, spinal column and pelvic girdle.
 Includes a lab experience with peer positioning, image critique, anatomical identification, pathologies, and an energized section using phantoms.
-Prerequisite: RAD 101.
+Prerequisites: RAD 101.

 RAD 103.
 Radiographic Positioning III.
-3.5 Credits.
+3 Credits.

 Covers basic positioning techniques used in radiography of the bony thorax, skull, paranasal sinuses, facial bones, temporal bone, mastoids and mandible.
 Includes a lab experience with peer positioning, image critique, anatomical identification, pathologies, and an energized section using phantoms.
-Prerequisite: RAD 102.
+Prerequisites: RAD 102.

 RAD 105.
 Methods of Patient Care.
 3 Credits.